klam2k20/topia-frontend-challenge/README.md

 ## Overview

-The Topia Frontend Challenge is a responsive React application designed to list all visible peer avatars that are entirely within a user's screen.
+The Topia Frontend Challenge is a responsive React application designed to list all visible peer avatars that are within a user's screen.
 A user's screen is defined by the user's position and screen dimensions.

 ## Technology